dotlang/language/Enhancements.md

 \* - Maybe in other places where we are using convention, we can do like anonymous field and remove some part of the source code and delegate the task to the compiler.

 Y - In function declaration, let's remove -> notation.
 Although it has a little convenience but is not much readable.

+Y - Same as the way we provide inhertance in classes, we can do similar in interface extension.

+Y - Calling assert in the middle of method definition is not good.
+We use anonymous block.

+N - If class A embeds class B and still overrides some of B's methods, it is still possible to call overriden methods of B by using `this.B.methodName` notation.

+Y - Lets standardize constructor name as `new` or `_new`.
+Because it will become too confusing when people want to create a lot of classes from a different vendors.
+But we can get rid of `new` and `@` keyword by adding a new instantiation method.
+We can also remove need for `_new` by stating that no class can prevent others from instantiating it.
+So there is no need to define `new` or `_new` methods.
+Other can use `MyClass.member` to access static instance or `auto x = new MyClass {x: 1, y:2}` to create a new instance.
+Any heap allocation means `new` in the back-end so even array or hash definition by using `[]` or `{a:b}` notations is handled by compiler to use `new`.
+Or we can even remove `new` and use C++ uniform initialization: `auto x = Class1 { initdata };`.
+Note that if `Class1` is name of an interface, this will create an anonymous class.

+Y - What if we need some initializations for the static instance?
+Only the owner of an instance knows what to do for init but static instance has only one owner which is compiler.
+Without static init, the code should handle this but how can it guarantee that this will happen only once?
+We need to add a section to `main` and each time we need a static instance, call `MyStatic.init()` in that part.
+Solution: Without changing anonymous block, enable init-code inside this block.

+\* - How to do compile time checks?
+Like assert or check template args?
+Deprecated module?
+For deprecated we can add assert to static init block.
+For template args, compilation will fails if they are not appropriate.
+Let's do this later.